B-Kiraly/Benndots-HGengine-ROMhack/README.md

 ## TODO List

--Rework shellder, exeggcute lines to not be stone evos -Fix remaining level 0 moves in learnsets (not currently supported by HGengine, hitmons & a few others still need to be done) -Work on more species learnsets that I haven't fully constructed -Add more missing info to this documentation (pokemon typing changes, move changes, new type relationship system, etc) -Create new usable Evo Methods
+* Rework shellder, exeggcute lines to not be stone evos
+* Fix remaining level 0 moves in learnsets (not currently supported by HGengine, hitmons & a few others still need to be done)
--Edit more HG Engine encounter data (Mostly done, some caves could use tweaking.
-Surfing is only slightly edited, kanto is pretty much entirely unedited)
+* Work on more species learnsets that I haven't fully constructed (Zubat line, sentret line)
+* Add more missing info to this documentation
+* Finish/finalized wild pokemon encounters (Caves and bodies of water remaining mostly at this point)
--Custom trainer editing?
+* Custom trainer editing?
+New evo methods?

 ## Ideas

--Amp ability jigglypuff line?
+* Amp ability jigglypuff line?
+* Add luvdisc fishing encounters (evolves into alomomola)
+* Add Fineon-Lumineon?
+* Add non-water type sea creatures from later generations?

 ## Important Notes / Limitations